General Information

 Continuing Education Records

 To request a record of the noncredit courses you have taken at Howard Community College, complete and submit a Continuing Education Record Request Form.
-Click on the hyperlink here to download the form: Continuing Education Record Request Form.
+Click on the hyperlink here to download the form: Record Request Form.
 Please follow the instructions stated on the form.

 In continuing education, the term "transcript" is not used; instead, the document is called a "record."
 The term transcript applies only to credit (degree) courses.